 Working hypotheses: Based on our previous publications, we hypothesize that the rescue of memory deficits in Aim 1a will be accompanied by the normalization of LTP changes in the CA1 and the mPFC, but not in the BLA.
 This rescue may also be reflected by differential activation, as monitored by c-Fos levels, when comparing the HFD and isolation groups.
 As with SRM, we predict optimal rescue when isolation and HFD are presented together (rather than successively) during the juvenile period.

 Research design and methods: Our experimental approach for this Aim is depicted in Figure 6.
 We have experience with all of the protocols proposed herein, with behavioral testing techniques and LTP analyses being performed as described previously (18, 19, 22, 23, 38, 40, 48).
 The c-Fos immunostaining protocols are also described in our published work (50).
 We will test Age (Juveniles, Adults), Sex (Males and Females), Housing (Isolation, Group), and Diet (HFD, CD) at 7 or 30 days after these experimental manipulations.
 Behavioral analyses will be performed after 7 or 30 days, and some animals will be used for electrophysiology analyses or will be euthanized 90 min after the last behavioral manipulation for c-Fos staining.
-Naïve animals will also undergo electrophysiology and c-Fos as additional controls For each region, we will quantify the number of c-Fos+ neurons from the left and right hemispheres and the average within each animal.
+Naïve animals will also undergo electrophysiology and c-Fos analyses as additional controls For each region, we will quantify the number of c-Fos+ neurons from the left and right hemispheres and the average within each animal.
 We will use 6-8 animals/group for electrophysiology analyses, and 4-5/group for c-Fos staining.

 Expected results and pitfalls for Aim 2: We expect to detect differences in juveniles and adults, with more robust changes being evident in juveniles relative to adults.
 If we find that social isolation also impairs cognitive tasks and that HFD intake under isolation can rescue cognitive deficits, this may indicate that isolation and HFD under isolation may have more generalized effects that are not only restricted to social behavior.
 If we detect overlap in c-Fos activation after HFD and isolation, this may be indicative of shared neural networks.
-For the mPFC we will be able to differentiate between the different subregions as we have preliminary data to show that the prelimibic and infralimbic areas are differentially engaged in SRM (Yaseen and Maroun, In Preparation).
+For the mPFC, we will be able to differentiate between the different subregions as we have preliminary data to show that the prelimibic and infralimbic areas are differentially engaged in SRM (Yaseen and Maroun, In Preparation).